jvasco323/eia-yg-training/source/3-frontier-analysis/silva-2017/1-YGD-workflow.rst

 The OLS regression fitted above can now be fitted as a **stochastic frontier model with a Cobb-Douglas functional form**.
-The Cobb-Douglas functional form takes only the first-order terms and is thus the simplest model that can be fit to the data.
+The Cobb-Douglas functional form takes only the first-order terms and is thus the simplest model that can be fitted to the data.
 Two functions from the R package *frontier* are used here: (1) the function *sfa()* is used to estimate model parameters and, (2) the function *efficiencies()* is used to estimate the technical efficiency scores (or the equivalent